big-data-and-economics/lead-hackathon/README.md

+# Work in progress

+I will be updating this continuously through the start of the hackathon.

 # Lewiston Hack-a-thon

 In this hack-a-thon, you will be working with a team to determine whether Lewiston has targeted its Lead Abatement appropriately.
 There are many academic papers for you to consider in this space.